 - Apply flexible magnetic sheeting when the temperature of the magnet is near room temperature or about 68° F.

 - Carefully align one edge of the flexible magnetic sheeting to the vehicle’s surface.
 Start at one end and roll the magnet out, across the surface of the vehicle for best alignment.

 - Allow the remainder of the sheet to apply itself to the vehicle’s surface.

 - If not aligned correctly, completely remove the sheeting and start over.

 - Do not allow air pockets to form under the sheet.

 - Do not pull or drag the sheet to realign it.
 This can damage or stretch the material.

-- Do not place magnet over molding.
-It must be completely flat to prevent damage from shearing off of vehicle at highway speeds.
+- Do not place the magnet over the molding.
+It must be completely flat to prevent damage from shearing off of vehicles at highway speeds.

 - Magnetic signs should be removed before going through a car wash.